QuickByte-Tech/ChissNames/README.md

 # ChissNames
-The original idea for this project was that it would be able to find patterns in the new EY Chiss name components, such as the mode (as of the publishing of Lesser Evil, no non-family components repeat).
+The original idea for this project was that it would be able to find patterns in the new EU Chiss name components, such as the mode (as of the publishing of Lesser Evil, no non-family components repeat).
 It would also have a search feature and a text based user interface.
 Those features were never programmed.
 Instead it will create Family, Chiss, and Core objects and store them in ArrayLists.